Diabetes Mellitus

 Ideal glucose control can reduce complications.
 The conditions of glucose control could be known by the following methods:

-Haemoglobin is a kind of protein in red blood cell which carries oxygen to body tissue and carbon dioxide away from body tissue.
+Haemoglobin is a protein found in red blood cells which carries oxygen to body tissues and carbon dioxide away from body tissue.
 Glucose in blood can attach to haemoglobin.
-Since red blood cell has an average life of about 3 months, the average glucose level in the last 2-3 months of patients can be shown by measuring of HbA1c.
+Since red blood cell has an average life span of about 3 months, the average glucose level in the last 2-3 months of patients can be shown by measuring of HbA1c.

-The ideal HbA1c level should be kept at <6.5%.
+The ideal HbA1c level should be kept below 6.5%.
 Studies show that 1% decrease in HbA1c could reduce the risk of death of diabetes mellitus by 21% and diseases of capillary (e.g. retinopathy, kidney failure, etc.) by 37%.

 2) Blood glucose value of fasting and after meal